-- 1. unconditional admission to the College. - 2. verification of Attendance at a Health Sciences Information Session. - 2.5 GPA calculated on last 24 semester credit hours of completed coursework and enter College on clear academic status. - 4. minimum 2.0 GPA at Southern Union.
+- 1. unconditional admission to the College. - 2. verification of Attendance at a Health Sciences Information Session. - 3.
+2.5 GPA calculated on last 24 semester credit hours of completed coursework and enter College on clear academic status. - 4. minimum 2.0 GPA at Southern Union.

 Admission to the Surgical Technology Program is competitive, and the number of students admitted is limited by the number of faculty and clinical facilities available.
-Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, HPS 105, MTH 100, SUR 108 or HPS 114 and BIO 111 (previously SUR 107), or BIO 201 and 202.
+Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, ENG 102, BIO 201, BIO 202, (BIO 111 or BIO 103), (SUR 108 or HPS 114), (SPH 106 or SPH 107), HPS 105, PSY 200 and MTH 100.
 Meeting minimal requirements does not guarantee acceptance.
 Students are admitted once each year, fall term only.